marcobelligoli/depliants-manager-app/README.md

 4. **Access the Application**
    Open your browser and navigate to: http://localhost:8080 Register a new user or log in with an existing account.

+## Setup with Docker

+Run [docker compose file](src/main/docker/depliants-manager-app/docker-compose.yml) to run the application as Docker container.